viettrung9012/clean-code-series/chapter-14.md

 ```

 ## How Did I Do This?
 Let me set your mind at rest.

 I did not simply write this program from beginning to end in its current form.
 More importantly, I am not expecting you to be able to write clean and elegant programs in one pass.

-If we have learned anything over the last couple of decades, it is that programming is a craft more than it is a science.
+Programming is a craft more than it is a science.
 To write clean code, you must first write dirty code and then clean it.

 ## Args: The Rough Draft
 It “works.”
 And it’s messy.

 Notice that the latter mess has only two more argument types than this: String and integer.
 The addition of just two more argument types had a massively negative impact on the code.

 ## So I Stopped